Aephiex/YRAggressiveStance/README.md

 Q: Is it safe to use it in multiplayer games?

 A: This is multiplayer safe as long as every human player has `YRAggressiveStance.dll` installed.
 If **any** human player did not install `YRAggressiveStance.dll`, any attempt to make use of the Aggressive Stance will lead to a desync. **This extension CANNOT be used as a cheat.**

+Q: Can I make a modified build of `YRAggressiveStance.dll`?

+A: Of course.
+Just make sure every human player has the exactly same `YRAggressiveStance.dll` installed, or the game will end in a desync.

+Q: Do you take feature requests?

+A: Sorry, I don't.